Funds for Fuel Up to Play 60 Eligibility & Guidelines

 Eligibility & Guidelines Overview

 Funding opportunities are available to any qualified K‐12 school enrolled in Fuel Up to Play 60.
 Sponsored by the National Dairy Council, state and regional Dairy Councils and other supporting organizations, the competitive, nationwide funding program provides money — up to $4,000 per year, per school — to jumpstart healthy changes.
-Funds are used to help your school implement one Healthy Eating Play and one Physical Activity Play from the 2016‐2017 edition of the Fuel Up to Play 60 Playbook.
+Funds are used to help your school implement one Healthy Eating Play and one Physical Activity Play.

 In order to submit your application for funding for Fuel Up to Play 60, your school must meet the criteria outlined below: